GSA/data-strategy/pages/incubator.md

 ## Why does the Federal Data Strategy need Use Cases?

 Many high-level civic data challenges have been identified in the past–archaic data management practices and IT legacy systems, issues with data sharing and interoperability, and a lack of secondary use considerations.
 But the Federal Government lacks an overall approach to tackle these challenges and prioritize data infrastructure improvements that serve the public.
-The Federal Data Strategy needs priority data use cases to ensure it is comprehensive and actionable.
+The Federal Data Strategy needs priority data Use Cases to ensure it is comprehensive and actionable.

 ## How will the Federal Data Strategy incorporate Use Cases?

-These use cases will be identified and discussed in the Federal Data Strategy, and a select number of ready use cases will be assessed more deeply in *The Data Incubator Project*.
+These Use Cases will be identified and discussed in the Federal Data Strategy, and a select number of ready Use Cases will be assessed more deeply in *The Data Incubator Project*.

 ## How will select Use Cases be incubated?